Optimizing Cellular Data Performance

 If you can visually see the cell tower, there is a good chance your cellular device can too.

-An RVer or boater might put an antenna at the top of a tall mast with only clear air around it, which helps get over buildings and local area terrain.
-But go too high, and you start to contend with signal loss over the cabling.
+An RVer or boater might mount an antenna at the top of a tall mast, surrounded by clear air, which helps overcome buildings and local terrain.
+However, if you go too high, you start to contend with signal loss over the cabling.

-The fewer obstructions between you and the tower, the better to get that clear line of sight.
+Many times, you can't see the tower, but in general, the fewer obstructions between you and the tower, the better to get that clear line of sight.
+Fortunately, cellular devices can pick up reflected signals, so a direct line of sight isn't necessary to get a connection.

 Buildings, hills, trees, heavy rain, other RVs/boats, boulders, roof clutter, canyons, and local terrain can impact the signal you receive.

-Metal blocks signal too, so your own RV or boat's construction can work against you.
-RVs made of metal like Airstreams, buses and vans, or steel trawlers, all have an extra challenge.
-Some window tinting, blinds, or insulation contains metal that can block signal.
-Antennas placed close by AC units or solar panel frames with lots of metal are also at a disadvantage.
+Metal blocks signal, too, so your own RV or boat's construction can work against you.
+RVs made of metal, such as Airstreams, buses, and vans, or steel trawlers, all present an extra challenge.
+Some window tinting, blinds, and insulation contain metal that can block signals.

 This is what makes it important to put antennas where they won't have these hindrances.
-At the very least, placing your devices or antennas near a window (without metal content) can help a bunch, or better - above the clutter of local area obstructions.
+At the very least, placing your devices or antennas near a window (without metal content) can help significantly, or even better, above the clutter of local area obstructions.

 Interference